Welcome from the Palmer Center for Entrepreneurship & the Law

 Learn Practical Skills

 Fellows are exposed to the practical aspects of Entrepreneurship.
 As part of the Entrepreneurship Practicum taken in their final year of law school, Fellows are taught by a series of professionals in venture capital, finance, intellectual property, corporate executives and practicing attorneys with actual cases and experiences, from which the students are tasked to prepare, present and defend business plans, recommended solutions to challenges and problems and hear from the principals involved.
 The Palmer Center also provides student entrepreneurs with introductions for financing their business ideas as well as supplementary services, such as website consultants or attorneys.
-Together with the Graziadio School of Business and Management at Pepperdine, the Palmer Center has co-sponsored the Pepperdine Business Plan Competition, which provides students with the chance to win seed funding for their proposed businesses.
+Together with the Graziadio Business School at Pepperdine, the Palmer Center has co-sponsored the Pepperdine Business Plan Competition, which provides students with the chance to win seed funding for their proposed businesses.

 Make a Difference